10 Common Tax Mistakes Business Owners Make

 • Expenses may be disallowed

-• Financial records are incomplete
+• Financial records become incomplete

 2. Not Tracking All Business Expenses

-The IRS allows deductions for ordinary and necessary business expenses.
+Tax rules allow deductions for ordinary and necessary business expenses.

-If expenses are not recorded:
+When expenses are not recorded:

 • Deductions are missed

-• Taxable income is overstated
+• Taxable income may be overstated

 3. Not Keeping Records for All Accounts